manuel-uberti/manuel-uberti.github.io/about.md

 Hi, my name is Manuel Uberti.

-Clojure/ClojureScript developer at [7bridges](https://7bridges.eu/), I have been developing Java enterprise applications since 2004, both in Italy and in the United Kingdom.
+Clojure and ClojureScript developer at [7bridges](https://7bridges.eu/), I started my career in 2004 developing Java enterprise applications.
+I worked both in Italy and in the United Kingdom for a wide range of customers: petrol companies, hospitals, job centres, insurance companies, banks, fashion stores.

 Since 2015 my interest has shifted towards functional programming thanks to languages such as Clojure and Scala.
-If you asked me to pick a language I tend to avoid the winner would be PHP.
-If you asked me to pick what language I would like to study next the winner would be Rust.
-Or Haskell.
+If you asked me to pick a language I tend to avoid, the winner would be PHP.
+If you asked me to pick what language I would like to study next, most certainly the winner would be Haskell.
+Or Rust.
 Or Idris.

 Some of my work is available on [GitHub](https://github.com/manuel-uberti).